Elevated Brownies Recipe | Download for FREE!

 What does make your bud more potent, though, is a higher amount of trichomes.

-Thus, the more trichomes — or the more crystal-coated — your flower is, the more potent it is likely to be.
-But, again, the actual color of your buds doesn’t have any influence on this or THC levels.
+The more trichomes or the more crystal-coated your flower is, the more potent it is likely to be.
+But, again, the actual color of your buds doesn’t have any influence on that.

 Finally, there’s a myth that only sativa strains have bright orange hairs, and that if you have orange cannabis, it’s automatically a sativa or a sativa-dominant hybrid strain.
 This isn’t true!